 Abstract:

-Objective Explore the growth adaptability pattern of Populus euphratica root under normal and salt stress conditions, effectively locate the significant quantitative trait loci (QTL) that affect the phenotypic traits of P. euphratica root, visualize the genetic regulation network, and explore the genetic regulation mechanism of the phenotypic traits of P. euphratica root under salt stress.
+Objective This paper studies the growth adaptability pattern of Populus euphratica root under normal and salt stress conditions, effectively locates the significant quantitative trait loci (QTL) affecting the phenotypic traits of P. euphratica root, visualizes genetic regulation network, and explores the genetic regulation mechanism of phenotypic traits of P. euphratica root under salt stress.

-Conclusion Salt stress significantly affected the growth and development of P. euphratica roots.
-Using various statistical models, significant QTLs influencing root growth were located, demonstrating their dynamic genetic effects with environmental changes.
+Conclusion Salt stress significantly affects the growth and development of P. euphratica roots.
+Using various statistical models, significant QTLs influencing root growth are located, demonstrating their dynamic genetic effects with environmental changes.
 The results provide new insights into understanding the genetic regulatory basis of P. euphratica’s adaptation to salt stress and offer methodological support for forest tree genetic improvement research.